bitheir/rafflr-frontend/README.md

-# Rafflr Frontend
+# Rafflhub Frontend

-This project is the frontend for the Rafflr platform.
+This project is the frontend for the Rafflhub platform.
 It is built with React and provides a modern, multi-page user interface for creating, managing, and participating in on-chain raffles.
 The application features smart contract integration, responsive design, and a professional dark theme for an enhanced user experience.

 Key features include:
 - Multi-page architecture (Landing, Create Raffle, Profile, Raffle Detail, etc.)